Share this Page!

 - Strategic distribution of grant money to ministries of new starts, renewing congregations and evangelical outreach ministries.

 If you (like most of your sister congregations in the synod!) believe your congregation would benefit from a renewal process or could boost renewal life with the possibility of strategic grant dollars, we are here to partner with you.

 The Outreach Board is comprised of members who are committed to God’s mission through congregations.
 We would love the opportunity to send a small team in to meet with your pastor and key community and lay leaders.
 I like to say that if a church isn’t in renewal then it is in decline, or at best stagnating.
 And yet the vital questions of “What is God up to here?” and “How is God calling us to change?” continue to have power to renew Christ’s church for purpose and mission.

 The Reconciling in Christ Work Team seeks builds a synod culture that celebrates the presence and gifts of LGBTQIA2+ people in all aspects of life and mission.

 We do this with humility and hope.
 We are mindful of the harm and damage the Church is causing in matters of sexuality and gender.
 Yet we are actively engaged and hopeful for the future, as the Spirit of God relentlessly calls us all into the fullness of the Body of Christ.

 Synodical Women's Organization

 The Synod's Women's Organization is a member of the national WELCA organization.
-The board members are: They hold an annual business meeting and a retreat.
+Their 8 elected officers and board members plan an annual business meeting and a retreat.
 Links for those will be posted when they are back to meeting in person.
-They are currently planning a fall conference October 9th at Silverdale Lutheran Church.
+They are currently planning a fall conference.

 Share this Page!